DmitryPogrebnoy/MedSpellChecker/README.md

 This project is in its final stages.
 If you have found a bug or would like to improve something, please create an issue or pull request.

+The developed tool and obtained results were presented at the International Conference on Computational Science 2023 ( ICCS 2023).
+The paper presented can be accessed at the [link](https://link.springer.com/chapter/10.1007/978-3-031-36024-4_16)

 ## How to install

 The project is written in Python 3.9 and works on Python version 3.9 or higher.